 ELEMENTS GOALS STEPS Program area Issues in self study Measurable goals Steps to achieve goals Individuals/Officers responsible for implementation Specific timetable for completing work Accommodation of Interests and abilities No issues identified Provide athletic participation opportunities that are proportionate to the student undergraduate enrollment.
-(UNO meets the requirements of Prong 1 of the Title IX guidelines - 48%/47% of enrollment are men and 46% of athletes are male) Monitor to ensure continued compliance by the establishment of Gender Equity Committee (GEC) - Participation Opportunities Subcommittee which will be a standing committee for the entire duration of the five- year gender issues plan.
+(UNO meets the requirements of Prong 1 of the Title IX guidelines - 48%/47% of enrollmentare men and 46% of athletes are male) Monitor to ensure continued compliance by the establishment of Gender Equity Committee (GEC) - Participation Opportunities Subcommittee which will be a standing committee for the entire duration of the five- year gender issues plan.
 Director of Athletics, Senior Associate Director of Athletics/Senior Woman Administrator, Assistant Director of Athletics for Business Affairs June 2014 Convene GEC GEC Meets 1x per academic year for duration of gender issues plan Athletic Scholarships No issues identified Maintain the comparable athletic scholarships for men and women.
 Continue to track the percentage of enrolled students and student-athletes and compare these figures to the number of scholarships provided.
 GEC Scholarship Sub-Committee to examine equitability of aid warded to men and Director of Athletics, Senior Associate Director of Athletics/Senior Woman Administrator, Assistant Director of Athletics for Business Affairs June 2014 Convene GEC Scholarship Sub Committee.
-GEC Meets 1x per academic year for duration of gender issues plan Equipment and Supplies No issues identified Maintain comparable equipment and supplies for men's and women's teams.
-Should an inequity occur with respect to equipment and supplies, a plan to address such inequity would be developed as necessary as part of an annual review.
+GEC Meets 1x per academic year for duration of gender issues plan Equipment and Supplies Equipment and supplies are equitable between men's and women's athletics when the offset for men's hockey is addressed.
+Provide comparable quality equipment to men's and women's athletics.
+Continue to monitor the amount of equipment, quality of equipment and apparel and the quality of management over these areas.
 Director of Athletics, Senior Associate Director of Athletics/SWA, Assistant Director of Athletics for Academics, Faculty Athletic Representative Fall 2014 and annually thereafter